kcalhoon/kcalhoon.github.io/_drafts/2025-04-17-how-i-built-this-site.markdown

 I took inspiration in building GitHub Pages from Simon Willison's [blog post](https://til.simonwillison.net/github-actions/github-pages).
 Jekyll provides some simple templates.

-However, installing Ruby, Gem, and Jekyll on my local machine (Mac PowerBook Pro) did not go well.
+However, installing Ruby, Gem, and Jekyll on my local machine (Mac PowerBook Pro M1) did not go well.
 I almost gave up.

 Then I stumbled upon a way to build the site using GitHub codespaces and it worked like a charm.